Sound of Falling (2025)

 Mascha Schilinski’s second feature touches on grief, confusion and anxiety.
 Accepting without understanding the mysteries and tragedies that befall a family is at the core of this thrilling but often enigmatic work that eschews a structured narrative and instead leaves the viewer to piece together the story and make sense of how each character relates to the others across the years from the mid 19th century until the present day.

-An accident at work that leads to a gruesome amputation; an inexplicable death; a little boy in a coffin; strange unexplained ailments, and even infertility, are left to Alma, the youngest girl, to fathom out.
+An accident at work that leads to a gruesome amputation; an inexplicable death; a vision of a little boy in a coffin; strange unexplained ailments, and even infertility, are left to Alma, the youngest girl, to fathom out.
 A sepia photo of a ghostly mother looking down on a blond child dressed in black boots and bombazine.
 She died suddenly.
 They share the same name.
 So will little Alma (Hanna Heckt) die too by the end of the summer?
 She awaits her fate in trepidation and morbid fear.
-No-one tells her what happened.
+The others are tight-lipped as to her predecessor’s demise.

-Those of us with Victorian great-grandparents will relate to these often grim-faced photos.
-And to the haunting questions that hang over children – and were entirely relatable, until today when parents are more ‘friends’ who explain everything, rather than figures of authority.
-We may recall events that remain etched to our own memories and surface decades later.
-They often remain an enigma, haunting us as we too grow into adulthood.
+Those of us with a legacy of Victorian great-grandparents will relate to these often grim-faced photos.
+And to the haunting questions that hung over our generation of kids.
+Now parents are more open with young children, rather than figures of authority, and everything is shared.
+We may recall events that still remain etched to our own memories, and surface decades later.
+But they often remain an enigma, haunting us as we too grow into adulthood.

 Schilinski’s TV series Cologne PD is well-known in Germany.
 Her 2017 debut Dark Blue Girl was another relatable modern day story about a perplexed child that won a few prizes for this visionary new arthouse director. @MeredithTaylor